DEVELOPING A SERVANT’S HEART

-On a good health day, I can accomplish quite a bit; I’m quick and efficient, and I like to get stuff DONE.
-On days like these, I can go above and beyond; taking the kids for an extended outing, or maybe cleaning the whole house, top to bottom and catch up on the mountains of laundry.
+On a good-health day, I can accomplish quite a bit; I’m quick and efficient, and I like to get stuff DONE.
+On days like these, I can go above and beyond; taking the kids for an extended outing, or maybe cleaning the whole house top to bottom, and catching up on the mountains of laundry.
 However, on a bad day, things are different.
 I may get through the day, but my step counter probably won’t go over 2000, and on these days, I get much-needed help or survive hour by hour doing the bare minimum.

 Sadly, no matter how much does or doesn’t get done, I go to bed without the peace I so desire.
 After a good day, I swell with pride, enjoying personal satisfaction or looking for a pat on the back.
 However, on a bad day, I berate myself for being lazy or, in my eyes, a failure to my family.
 In both scenarios, I recount my daily activities and tell myself I was serving, and that’s what counts.

-But do I truly have a servant’s heart if afterwards I’m either filled with pride or guilt?
+Do I truly have a servant’s heart if afterward I’m either filled with pride or guilt?

 While physically doing things for others is part of being a biblical servant, I believe the full meaning is more in-depth.
-It’s about knowing that service comes from the heart and an overflow of the love of Jesus.
-I realize that when I am saturated in His Word and am growing in love and knowledge of our Lord, my heart changes and moulds to be one more like Jesus; a heart of a servant, not self-seeking, and content in the knowledge that everything we do great or small, we do for the Lord.
+It’s about knowing that service comes from the heart and is an overflow of the love of Jesus.
+I realize that when I am saturated in His Word and am growing in love and knowledge of our Lord, my heart changes and molds to be one more like Jesus’ – the heart of a servant, not self-seeking, and content in the knowledge that everything I do great or small, I do for the Lord.

-With that truth within us, we can freely give of ourselves to the best of our human abilities, finding peace in everyday circumstances and honestly believe God when He says, “My grace is sufficient” 2 Corinthians 12:9 NIV.
+With that truth within me, I can freely give of myself to the best of my human ability, finding peace in everyday circumstances and honestly believing God when He says, “My grace is sufficient” (2 Corinthians 12:9 NIV).

 A SERVANT’S HEART • WORTH NOT BASED ON ACTIONS